Bob Casey Jr.

 Robert Patrick Casey Jr. (born April 13, 1960) is an American lawyer and politician who served from 2007 to 2025 as a United States senator from Pennsylvania.
 He is a member of the Democratic Party.

 Born in Scranton, Pennsylvania, Casey is the son of Bob Casey Sr., a former governor of Pennsylvania.
 After graduating from the College of the Holy Cross and the Catholic University of America, he practiced law in Scranton before beginning his political career as Pennsylvania Auditor General, a position he was elected to in 1996 and held until 2005.

 In 2002, Casey ran for governor of Pennsylvania, but lost the Democratic primary to Ed Rendell.
 After being term-limited out of his position as auditor general, Casey was elected treasurer in 2004.
 In 2006, Casey ran for the U.S. Senate and defeated the Republican incumbent, Rick Santorum.
 Casey was reelected in 2012 and in 2018.
 In 2024, he narrowly lost reelection to Republican nominee David McCormick by a 0.22% margin.

 Early life and education

 Robert Patrick Casey Jr. was born in Scranton, Pennsylvania, on April 13, 1960, one of eight children of Ellen (née Harding) and Bob Casey Sr., the 42nd governor of Pennsylvania.
 He is of Irish descent.

 Casey played basketball at Scranton Preparatory School, from which he graduated in 1978.
-He graduated from the College of the Holy Cross in Worcester, Massachusetts, in 1982, and received a Juris Doctor from the Columbus School of Law at The Catholic University of America in Washington, D.C., in 1988.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in 1982, then earned a Juris Doctor from the Columbus School of Law at The Catholic University of America in Washington, D.C., in 1988.
 Between college and law school, Casey served as a member of the Jesuit Volunteer Corps and spent a year teaching 5th grade and coaching basketball at the Gesu School in Francisville, Philadelphia.
 He practiced law in Scranton from 1988 until 1996.